aiskov/java-on-aws-workshop/README.md

 2. How do wa able use param store with different environments?
 3. How could we describe our deployment procedure?
 4. How does scale in affects to users?
+5. What is the difference between stickiness in routing rule and in target group?

 **Achievements:**
 1. We have application that able to scale and heal itself in case of node failure.